February 18 in Pop Culture History

 1956 – # 1 Hit February 18, 1956 – February 24, 1956: Kay Starr – Rock And Roll Waltz

-1978 – The first Ironman Triathlon competition took place on the island of Oahu and is won by Gordon Haller.
+1978 – The first Ironman Triathlon competition took place on the island of Oahu and was won by Gordon Haller.